latifyahia/kk-th-frontend/README.md

 2. Run `npm install` to install dependencies.
 3. Run `npm run dev` to start the development server.

+Note, the frontend can be access here locally: `http://localhost:5173/`

 ---

 ## Final Remarks